 A course focused on preparation for the Senior Graphic Design Exhibition.
-Various design projects will be updated and executed.
+Various design projects will be created or updated.
 Graphic work produced will become the foundation for the students' Senior Exhibition.
 A senior exhibition is required and is a component of this course.
 Can be taken concurrently with AR 475G Graphic Design IV.
 (Fall and Spring)